Colin Twomey

 Research

-I try to identify the natural algorithms underlying collective behavior in animal and human groups.
-How do persistent patterns and properties of a group emerge from the repeated interactions of its constituent members?
-In schooling fish for example, the collective motion of a school is not determined by any one leader, but emerges from the attraction, repulsion, and alignment of individuals throughout the group.
+The collective motion of a fish school isn't determined by any one leader, but emerges from the attraction, repulsion, and alignment of individuals throughout the group.
 Common to all animals is the use of sensory systems to make informed decisions, and in my research I investigate in particular the role that sensory systems play in shaping and constraining collective behavior.

 • Fish field of view